toverainc/willow-docs/docs/development.md

 Recover from a bad flash or persistent flash failures.

-In some hardware combinations the ESP32-S3-BOX can be stubborn and won't successfully flash.
+In some hardware combinations the ESP BOX can be stubborn and won't successfully flash.

 In these cases, press the BOOT/CONFIG button (top button on the left side) while powering up the device, then: